tgross/devopsdaysmsp2018/content/_index.md

 ## no meaningfully informed consent

 {{% note %}}
-but the scope of machine learning and IoT is incomprensible to ordinary users; creating informed and meaningful consent is all but impossible
+but the scope of machine learning and IoT is incomprensible to ordinary users. when you can determine through a ML model of someone's purchases that they are pregnant, this isn't a piece of data that the consumer willingly and knowingly shared with you. creating informed and meaningful consent is all but impossible
 {{% /note %}}

 ---